 Applicable for: UniFi AP/UniFi Switch/UniFi Security Gateway/UniFi Security Gateway Pro

-We've made it much easier to change device firmware via the controller web UI.
-For any unadopted AP and Switch, you will have the upgrade button in the Devices tab of the controller.
+For unadopted APs and Switches, you will see an upgrade button in the Devices tab of the Controller.
 You will be able to use this option even before adopting the device, this will be specially useful if you are experiencing issues adopting a device.

 For any adopted UniFi device you can easily upgrade or change the device firmware from the device Properties window.
 In the Devices tab click on Name/MAC address of the AP to expand the Properties panel.
 Select the Configuration tab > Manage Device > Custom Upgrade.